 - A "content negotiation" capability that allows developers to know immediately when something is wrong with submitted data.
 Apigility verifies whether each client is capable of viewing an application, and whether data submitted to an API is of an acceptable content type.
 "As a result, APIs become simpler for 3rd parties and partners to work with," the company said.

 - Support for multiple versions of the same API, with added, altered or removed services.
 This feature also makes it possible for developers to support both old and up-to-date clients at the same time, while fully automating version negotiation.
 "The user interface allows developers to manage all versions of the API from one centralized place," the company said, "and provision new versions as needed."

 Zend Technologies is the Cupertino, Calif.-based creator and commercial maintainer of the PHP dynamic scripting language.
-Zend is run by Suraski and CEO Andi Gutmans, who are key contributors to PHP and the creators of the core PHP scripting engine.
+The company was co-founded by CEO Andi Gutmans and CTO Zeev Suraski, who are key contributors to PHP and the creators of the core PHP scripting engine.

 John K. Waters is the editor in chief of a number of Converge360.com sites, with a focus on high-end development, AI and future tech.
 He's been writing about cutting-edge technologies and culture of Silicon Valley for more than two decades, and he's written more than a dozen books.
 He also co-scripted the documentary film Silicon Valley: A 100 Year Renaissance, which aired on PBS.
 He can be reached at [email protected].